riceissa/dlw-tutorial-post/post.md

 ## Did you already know about DLW?
 Do you use it for anything?

+To start off, we are curious to get a feel for whether people have already discovered DLW (on their own) and whether they use it for anything.

-I will talk a little about my own experience using DLW.
+As an example response, I will talk a little about my own experience using DLW.
 I've found it useful for...

 * doing PW/OW work
+* seeing some donations i've been curious about aggregated.
 * doing some experimental data exploration (example: indirect flow of money from Open Phil to MIRI, by combining DLW with OW)

 ## Potential improvements – what are your thoughts?

-This section lists some potential improvements we've thought of.
+This subsection lists some potential improvements we've thought of.

 ### More foundation giving data